-The present proposal of the 2023 MED QSR marine birds Chapter is submitted for review and discussion by the Meeting of the Ecosystem Approach Correspondence Group on Monitoring (CORMON) of biodiversity and fisheries with a view to its finalization for consideration by the Meeting of the Integrated CORMONs on 27 and 28 June 2023..
+The present proposal of the 2023 MED QSR related to marine birds has been presented and discussed at the CORMON Biodiversity and Fisheries meeting (Athens, 9-10 March 2023).
+The conclusions and suggestions of the meeting were integrated in the current version that is submitted for review and discussion by the Meeting of the Integrated Ecosystem Approach Correspondence Groups (CORMONs) with a view of its finalization and consideration by the 10th Meeting of the EcAp Coordination Group to be held in September 2023.